inside.ewu.edu

 • One letter of recommendation from a character reference from someone not related to the applicant.

-C. Full acceptance into program must be met before first summer semester (June)
+C. Full acceptance into program must be met before first fall semester (August)

 1. Completion of an interview with the Department of Occupational Therapy.